jeicho123/checkers/README.md

 You can also play against a bot like this:

-python3 src/tui.py --player2 <bot>
+> python3 src/tui.py --player2 <bot>

 Where <bot> is either random-bot or smart-bot

 You can even have two bots play against each other:

-python3 src/tui.py --player1 <bot> --player2 <bot>
+> python3 src/tui.py --player1 <bot> --player2 <bot>

 There is no aftificial delay between each bot's move.
-## Running the GUI
-To run the GUI, run the following from the root of the repository:

-python3 src/gui.py

-The GUI displays the current state of the board.
-To move a piece, the current and selected piece's valid moves will be highlighted, and the player can select where they want to move (out of the valid moves).

-Like the TUI, you can play against a bot, or have two bots play against each other.

-## Bots
 ## Running the GUI
 To run the GUI, run the following from the root of the repository: